NashiekhaWillock/NashiekhaWillock/README.md

 ## <strong>🛠️ What I'm Working on</strong>
 ### 🤖 Trading Bot Project

-📈 Description: As a dedicated junior software engineer, I'm leading the development of an advanced trading bot project that combines sophisticated algorithms with artificial intelligence capabilities.
+📈 Description: As a dedicated junior software engineer, I'm developing a trading bot that combines sophisticated algorithms with artificial intelligence capabilities.
 The project's backend, powered by Flask and Python, seamlessly integrates with the Alpaca Trading API to access real-time market data and execute trades with precision.
 Additionally, the bot incorporates machine learning models trained on historical price data and sentiment analysis of news headlines to make data-driven decisions and optimize trading strategies.

 🔧 Tech Stack:
 - Backend Development: Leveraging Flask to create RESTful APIs, the backend orchestrates seamless communication between the frontend and Alpaca Trading API.
 MongoDB is utilized to efficiently store and manage ticker prices, providing a robust foundation for historical data analysis and strategy optimization.